Mexico Invest Free shortlist

 Exit mechanismSurrender or PROFECOStandard property sale

-Cost comparison: real numbers over 10 years
+What should buyers verify on cost comparison: real numbers over 10 years?

 The purchase price difference is dramatic, but the 10-year total cost comparison is where the decision becomes mathematically obvious.